canonical/k8s-snap/docs/src/snap/howto/networking/default-loadbalancer.md

 This should output a list of values like this:

-- `cidrs` - a list containing [cidr] or IP address range definitions of the pool of IP addresses to use
+- `cidrs` - a list containing [CIDR] or IP address range definitions of the pool of IP addresses to use
 - `l2-mode` - whether L2 mode (failover) is turned on
 - `l2-interfaces` - optional list of interfaces to announce services over